ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

             hts_list.append(ivy.expand_dims(ht, -2))

-        return ivy.concatenate(hts_list, -2), ct
+        return ivy.concat(hts_list, -2), ct

-We *could* find and wrap the functional LSTM update methods for each backend framework which might bring a small performance improvement, but in this case there are no functional LSTM methods exposed in the official functional APIs of the backend frameworks, and therefore the functional LSTM code which does exist for these frameworks is much less stable and less reliable for wrapping into Ivy.
+We *could* find and wrap the functional LSTM update methods for each backend framework which might bring a small performance improvement, but in this case there are no functional LSTM methods exposed in the official functional APIs of the backend frameworks, and therefore the functional LSTM code which does exist for the backends is much less stable and less reliable for wrapping into Ivy.
 Generally, we have made decisions so that Ivy is as stable and scalable as possible, minimizing dependencies to backend framework code where possible with minimal sacrifices in performance.

 Graph Compiler 🚧